legitscript/freshdesk_ruby/README.md

 * your password
 * your username

-Please see the examples.rb file for usage examples.
+Please see the examples.txt file for usage examples.